htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 -  Unusually slow DNS queries now generate a warning in the daemon logs.
    :ticket:`6967`

+-  Docker Universe now creates containers with a label named org.htcondorproject for 3rd party monitoring tools to classify and identify containers as managed by HTCondor.
+   :ticket: `6965`

 Bugs Fixed:

 -  Fixed a bug that prevented HTCondor from being started inside a docker